 “People disengaged from ‘Zero Dark Thirty’ and embraced ‘Argo,’ said Sasha Stone, editor of Awards Daily, another website that tracks the Oscar race. ‘‘‘Argo’ doesn’t really ask anything of you, it just delivers entertainment.’’

 Sony Pictures, based in Culver City, California, has put its marketing muscle behind the film with TV, radio and print ads touting five Oscar nominations, including best original screenplay for Mark Boal, best actress for Jessica Chastain, best editing and best sound editing.
 The movie was produced by Annapurna Pictures, run by Megan Ellison, daughter of the Oracle Corp. co-founder.
 The awards will be telecast from Los Angeles on Feb.
 24 by Walt Disney Co.
-(DIS)’s ABC.
+(DIS:US)’s ABC.

 ‘‘We are doing everything we can to support what we believe is an extraordinary and important movie that will stand the test of time,’’ Steve Elzer, a Sony spokesman, said in an interview.